jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 interfaces in TypeScript or as a form of documentation if using plain JavaScript).

-The only other difference from a standard extension is that has a ``jupyterlab`` key in its ``package.json`` with ``"mimeExtension"`` metadata.
+The only other difference from a standard extension is that it has a ``jupyterlab`` key in its ``package.json`` with ``"mimeExtension"`` metadata.
 The value can be ``true`` to use the main module of the package, or a string path to a specific module (e.g. ``"lib/foo"``).